-EMNet findERnow uses the smartphone’s GPS to quickly locate the user’s current location and the distance to the closest ER anywhere within the United States.
+Using the smartphone’s GPS, findERnow is able to quickly locate the user’s current location and the distance to the closest ER anywhere within the United States.
 Users can select the closest ER or another nearby ER in a map, or see them sorted by current driving time and distance in list format.
-Once selected, users are provided with 1-click access to directions to the ER as well as additional information about annual total ER visit volume and whether the hospital has a verified adult trauma or adult burn center.
+Once selected, users are provided with 1-click access to directions to the ER as well as additional information about annual total ER visit volume and whether the hospital has a verified adult trauma, burn, or stroke center.
 Users also have the ability to search online for more information about the ER.
 Users can also search for ERs anywhere in the US by city and state, ZIP code, and by landmark (e.g., Fenway Park).

 For frequently asked questions, click here.

-For more information about how EMNet findERnow is created and maintained, click here.
+For more information about how findERnow is created and maintained, click here.

 To learn more about EMNet, click here.